What is breast cancer?

-Breast cancer is a type of cancer that begins in the tissues of the breast.
+Breast cancer occurs when abnormal cells grow out of control in the breast.
+These cancer cells can spread within the breast to nearby lymph nodes and other tissues and parts of the body.
 Besides skin cancers, breast cancer is the most frequently diagnosed cancer in women.
-Habitual screening mammograms should be routine for women who don't have any breast cancer symptoms.
+Regular screening mammograms should be routine even if you don't have any breast cancer symptoms.
 Mammograms can detect early variations in breast tissue and help catch breast cancer in its earliest, most curable stages.

-- The most common type begins in the lining of the ducts and is called ductal carcinoma.
-Ductal carcinoma insitu has not spread beyond the milk duct into surrounding tissue.
+- Ductal carcinoma—Beginning in the lining of the ducts, this is the most common form of breast cancer.
+Ductal carcinoma in situ has not spread beyond the milk duct into surrounding tissue.
 Invasive ductal carcinoma is a cancer that has spread through the wall of the milk duct and has begun to invade the tissues of the breast

-- Another common type, lobular carcinoma, occurs in the lobules (milk-producing glands).
-Lobular carcinoma insitu is when the cancer remains inside the lobule and has not spread to surrounding tissues.
+- Lobular carcinoma—Another common type of breast cancer which occurs in the lobules (milk-producing glands).
+Lobular carcinoma in situ is when the cancer remains inside the lobule and has not spread to surrounding tissues.
 Invasive lobular carcinoma begins in the milk-carrying ducts and spreads beyond them.

-- Paget's disease is a rare form of breast cancer that starts in the glands in or underneath the skin.
+- Paget's disease—A rare form of breast cancer that starts in the glands in or underneath the skin.
 It is often identified by irritated, red patches on the skin.
 The patches can appear in sweat glands, in the groin or near the anus.
-Paget’s disease originates from breast duct cancer, therefore the eczema-like cancer typically appears around your nipple.
+Paget’s disease originates from breast duct cancer, which is why the eczema-like cancer typically appears around the nipple.

-- Inflammatory breast cancer is a rare, invasive breast cancer (a type of cancer that begins in one area and then spreads deeper into the tissues of that area).
-Typically, there is no lump or tumor; instead this cancer gives the skin of the breast a red look and a warm sensation.
+- Inflammatory breast cancer—A rare, invasive breast cancer.
+Typically, there is no lump or tumor; instead, this cancer gives the skin of the breast a red look and a warm sensation.
 The breast skin also has a thick and bumpy appearance, similar to an orange peel.

-- Triple negative breast cancers are those that don’t have estrogen receptors and progesterone receptors, and do not have additional amounts of the HER2 protein on the surface of the cancer cells.
+- Triple negative breast cancers—These are types of breast cancer that don’t have estrogen receptors and progesterone receptors and do not have additional amounts of the HER2 protein on the surface of the cancer cells.
 These breast cancers are common in younger women and in African-American women.
 They have a tendency to spread faster than other types of breast cancer.